Pomax/browser-based-web-editor/README.md

 - Then, we'll need to switch Docker Desktop from using "docker-windows" to using "docker-linux" (i.e. _the thing everyone else uses_), so open Docker Desktop, go to the settings, go to "builders", click the "docker-linux" ⋮ menu and click "use".
 This will fail with an irrelevant API error.
 - Keep Docker Desktop open, and open a cmd prompt with admin rights, cd to `C:\Program Files\Docker\Docker` and then run `DockerCLI.exe -SwitchDaemon`.
 - Once that's done, close the command prompt, WSL, and quit (really quit, not close-and-minimize) Docker Desktop.
 - Reopen Docker Desktop.
 Check the builders.
-F'ing magic, it worked, it now works the way it works everywhere else, which is what it should have been in the first place.
+F'ing magic, it worked, it'll now use linux containers just like every other OS, which is what it should have been using in the first place.

 ### So then what?